SaladinDacic/BinanceNew/README.md

 ![n8n.io - Workflow Automation](https://raw.githubusercontent.com/n8n-io/n8n/master/assets/n8n-logo.png)

 Example starter module for custom n8n nodes.
-FriendGrid API example from the n8n documentation is used for this purpose.
+Binance API example from the n8n documentation is used for this purpose.
 This is a TEST node used as a template for node creation.

 ## Try it out with docker